Radiator Replacement Cost

 Vertical Radiator Cost

 Do you have limited wall space?
-If so, you should opt for vertical radiators.
+If so, you should think about installing vertical radiators.

 The advantages of vertical radiators include:

-- Fit perfectly into small wall spaces, meaning you can heat more of your home when you previously wouldn’t have been able to.
+- Able to fit perfectly into small wall spaces, allowing you to heat more of your home

-- Come in a wide range of styles and colours.
+- Available in a wide range of styles and colours

-The price of vertical radiators depends on size, for example:
+The price of vertical radiators depends on their size:

 Size | Cost |